tyki6/GCP_Certification_Architect/compute_engine.md

 - Prefer using Custom Image to Startup script
 ### Use Custom Image for your vm
 When you create a vm or a template change boot disk and select custom image.
+## VM Manager
+In Compute Engine > vm Manager
+You have OS patch management, it's for automate os patch management or os configuration for large vm fleets
 ## Internal Ip vs External Ip
 - Internal (Private) Ip addresses are internal to a corporate network
 - External (Public) Ip addresses are Internet addressable ( by defautl: ip is not constant, every stop ip will be change)